 The day is coming when God will reinstate Man's rule over all the earth - when Christ returns to set up His kingdom on earth as God of all gods, King of all kings, and Lord of all lords.
 Jesus must reign until he has put all enemies under His feet and the last of man's enemy to be destroyed is DEATH.

 Heavenly Father, thank You that You did not terminate the race of man because of sin.
-Thank You that even though Adam sinned and death passed onto all men making us all sinners, You chose to redeem Your fallen race through the Person and work of Christ.
-Thank You that through the lineage of Adam, Seth, Noah, Abraham, and David, came the Lord Jesus Christ - the eternal Son of God and perfect Son of Man Who died and rose again so that all who believe on Him would be redeemed.
-Thank You that the day is coming when You will put all wrongs to right and the earth will be filled with the glory of God as the waters cover the sea.
+Even though Adam sinned and death passed onto all men, making us all sinners, You chose to redeem Your fallen race through the Person and work of Christ.
+Thank You that through the lineage of Adam, Seth, Noah, Abraham, Israel, and David, came the Lord Jesus Christ, the eternal Son of God and perfect Son of Man Who died and rose again so that all who believe on Him would be redeemed.
+Thank You that the day that is coming when You will put all wrongs to right and the earth will be filled with the glory of God as the waters cover the sea.
 In the meantime, I pray that I may be increasingly transformed into the image and likeness of Christ Jesus my Lord, in Whose name I pray, AMEN.